Saturday 13 August 2016

 6. Why should I give They Want More a whip around the ears?

 At three and a half minutes the unaccompanied vocals build up to the chorus as the instruments drop in.
-Divine.
+It is divine.

 7. Do Ages and Ages have any more great songs?